-Jurassic Park movies always deliver when it comes to dinosaurs; here are the seven most terrifying.
+Jurassic Park movies always deliver when it comes to dinosaurs; here are the seven scariest dinosaurs in the franchise.

 The sequels don’t hold the greatness of the original’s “spare no expense” mentality, but they all provoke fear of prehistoric beasts that, should they exist today, would make humanity quiver in the face of its own extinction.

 Jurassic Park celebrated its 25th anniversary in 2018, and while Jurassic World: Fallen Kingdom failed to impress or introduce a dinosaur worth remembering to Jurassic Park movie lore, we can still appreciate what came before.
-Let’s take a look at the seven most fear-inducing dinosaurs ever to appear in Jurassic Park movies that should make you run for your life.
+Let’s take a look at the seven scariest dinosaurs ever to appear in Jurassic Park (and Jurassic World) movies that should make you run for your life.

 7. Indominus Rex

 In Jurassic World, genetically modified Indominus rex could have been a great deal scarier.
 It is after all part Tyrannosaurus rex and Velociraptor — a deadly mixture to imagine, let alone see in the flesh.
 That’s why Indominus rex makes the list: for its imaginative properties.

 It’s the perfect predator and the mere idea of it existing is terrifying.
 It’s also an exemplary example of how mankind is capable of manufacturing its own demise in the quest for power, or profit.
 And as we’ve learned in Jurassic Park movies, there’s always another embryo.
 We should all fear a potential return of Indominus rex, and its determination to prove just how destructive it can be.